diegozaks/TriggeriOS-SDK/README.md

 * TBD

 ## Authentication
-The SDK needs to pieces of information to securely and uniquely identify each user: 1) a company secret, and 2) a unique identifier for that user.
+The SDK needs two pieces of information to securely and uniquely identify each user: 1) a company secret, and 2) a unique identifier for that user.

 * For 1), someone from the Trigger team will supply you with this token out of band.
 If you do not have a token, please contact `support@triggerfinance.com`.
 Please keep this secret.